AbhishekGMV/Python-rookie-codes/VisitPatient/README.md

 	QR will be sent to visitor’s Mail ID. <br/>
 	In worst case (visitor who doesn’t have a phone), Hard copy of QR code will be provided. <br/>

- Improves Quality of business <br/>
+ Improves Quality of business
- Helps improve Social distancing activity.<br/>
+ Helps improve Social distancing activity.<br>
-	Technology helps reduce Man power. <br/>
+	Technology helps reduce Man power.
-	Reduces cost of maintenance. <br/>
+	Reduces cost of maintenance.

 ### Instructions to run the program  <br/>